-For a double-length key 8 .
+For a double-length key8.
 The key halves will be different except when the same 56-bit key would be generated twice in succession - a minuscule possibility.
-When you provide a control vector, or when you wish the york key_type_1 and key_type_2

-8 spaces When you provide a control vector, or when you wish the verb to select the key length based on the key type, provide eight space characters to direct the verb to select the key length.
+When you provide a control vector, or when you wish the verb 8 spaces to select the key length based on the key type, provide eight space characters to direct the verb to select the key length.